What are the different types of moving companies?

 When might a DIY moving option be a better choice?

-A DIY move is a better option if you have fewer belongings and plenty of time.
-This budget-friendly approach usually involves using moving containers or renting a truck, but it requires you to handle every aspect of the move yourself, from packing to driving.
+A DIY move is better if you have a limited budget, fewer belongings and plenty of time.
+DIY moves usually involve portable moving containers or rental trucks, and you’ll be responsible for every aspect of the move yourself.

 What should I ask a moving company before booking their service?

-It’s a good idea to ask about the company’s registration credentials, pricing structure and if there will be any additional fees.
-For long-distance moves, confirm the company has a valid USDOT registration to ensure it meets federal safety standards.
+Ask about its registration credentials, pricing structure and potential additional fees.
+For long-distance and interstate moves, verify the company’s USDOT number to ensure it meets federal safety standards.